 How can I get help?

-If your child is the victim of cyberbullying, here are some steps from Get Cyber Safe to take (including reporting the bullying to social media administrators, telling a trusted adult and not responding to hurtful texts, posts or emails).
+If your child is the victim of cyberbullying, read through the Government of Canada website to learn what you can do, how to document the incident and more.
 Counsellors from the Kids Help Phone are available to talk, 1-800-668-6868, and NeedHelpNow.ca offers steps to take if a photo needs to be removed from the Internet.

 For much more information and tips about cyberbullying, visit www.GetCyberSafe.gc.ca.